benjaminparry/benjaminparry.github.io/_collecting/thoughts/2018/03/going-offline.md

 Fast forward a few weeks and I’m sitting at Clearleft HQ at the weekly [Brighton Homebrew Website Club](https://indieweb.org/Homebrew_Website_Club#Brighton){:target="_blank"} adding an [offline web](/offline/).

-Thanks to Jeremy for helping my with the code, and to everyone for the great company.
+Thanks to Jeremy for helping my with the code, and to everyone for [the great company](https://adactio.com/notes/14976){:target="_blank"}.

 Here’s to the next one! 🍻️